 Ferry Building: Just a short walk from the Embarcadero BART stop is the Ferry Building.
 It’s a foodie heaven with upscale shops selling local products.
 A great place to pick up souvenirs, use the (actually nice) bathrooms, and sample the farmers market on Saturday mornings.
 Inside you’ll find:

 • Blue Bottle Coffee: A coffee snob’s dream.
 Coffees are small and pricey, but worth the wait in line.
 Drip coffees are individually perked with care.
-And you must try the caramelized waffles for a breakfast treat.
+And you must try the hand-held caramelized waffles for a breakfast treat.

 • The Slanted Door.
 Highly recommended restaurant for Vietnamese.
 You will probably need a reservation unless you order from the to-go restaurant around the corner.